Traditional boat trip Inland waterway transport, a living heritageBoat Trip Boat Trip

 Traditional boat trip Inland waterway transport, a living heritage

 The Loire, the Vienne, the Cher, the Indre and the Creuse: no fewer than 5 major rivers criss-cross Touraine!
-For a long time, gabares, toues, fûtreaux and other barges were used to transport goods, but nowadays it’s happy holidaymakers who can enjoy trips on these traditional boats.
+For a long time, gabares, toues, fûtreaux and other barges were used to transport goods, but nowadays it’s happy holidaymakers who enjoy a trip on these traditional boats.

 Exceptional landscapes

-Enjoy an unforgettable experience sailing the majestic waters of Touraine, and soak up the unique atmosphere.
-As passionate as they are affable, the boatmen share with you their knowledge of this unique environment.
-Don’t miss this unique opportunity to see Touraine from another angle, especially asthe conviviality often invites itself on board!
+Enjoy an unforgettable experience as you cruise the majestic waters of Touraine, and soak up the unique atmosphere.
+The boatmen are as passionate as they are friendly, sharing their knowledge of this unique environment with you.
+Don’t miss this unique opportunity to see Touraine from a different angle, especially as conviviality is often the order of the day on board!

 Ici vivre est un art – Episode 1